 Set the UPG random.
-"1" the weight for random UPG = 1.
-If the second number exists, the weight will be inverted (e.g., 1/2=0.5).
+"1" is the computational algorithm used; only algorithm 1 is implemented.
+"2" is the weight (γ) for the group effects, the weight will be inverted (e.g., 1/2=0.5).

 Variance component estimation

 There is not a single-best choice for variance component estimation.
 Programs below offer choices for simple and complicated models.
 For advice on what works best under your circumstances, google a paper "Reliable computing in estimation of variance components".